maybebyte/anthesis/pages/software.md

 [FLOSS
 firmware](https://www.privacytools.io/operating-systems/#firmware).
 Be
 careful and use Ethernet when you flash the firmware onto your router.
-Fixing a bricked router is not fun for most people.
+Fixing a bricked router isn't fun for most people.